 Mark Seymour was born and raised in an area of outstanding natural beauty in the southwest of England, so enjoying the great outdoors has always been an important part of his life.
 As a tour guide, he definitely brings that "grab your jacket, hop off the coach, and let's explore" attitude to the groups he leads.
+Mark also offers small group tours in the UK and blogs about various aspects of British life.

 Where are you from, and how did you catch the travel bug?